About My Practice

 I work in a psychodynamic and ISTDP-informed way.
 In practice, this means we pay close attention to:

-Emotions aren’t “problems” to get rid of.
+Emotions aren’t “problems” to eliminate.
 They’re signals.
 When we understand them, you gain more choice, more clarity, and more room to move.

 What You Can Expect